 - Helps the body’s ability to absorb more nutrients – vitamins and minerals bind with MSM, so the body can fully exploit them.

 - Helps reduce inflammation and swelling – By equalize pressure on both sides of a cell wall, MSM helps to remove inflammation of the soft tissue and helps to reduce pain in muscles and joints.
-MSM is generally analgesic, can help in migraine.
+MSM is generally analgesic, can help with migraine.

 - Helps to maintain a proper pH balance – Sulphur is an important part of insulin, which plays a crucial role in carbohydrate metabolism.
 Sulfur also helps to maintain overall body balance between alkalinity and acidity.